 Forensic Accounting and Claim Services Fraud Finder

 With stories of employee theft, embezzlement, and other white collar crimes continuing to fill daily media reports, many firms are feeling more susceptible.
-According to the 2010 Report to the Nation on Occupational Fraud & Abuse by the Association of Certified Fraud Examiners, annual external audits discover less than 5 percent of employee defalcations.
 Elaborate internal controls can be ineffective when the fraud is perpetrated by a manager or senior accountant, or when there is collusion, either amongst employees or with an outside vendor or customer.
 Direct fraud loss can be compounded by consequential impacts, such as possible regulatory fines, legal and investigative costs, and increased insurance premiums.
 Organizations need effective options when looking to prevent or identify transactions of this nature.

-If management has a “sense” that something may be wrong or wishes to add a more rigorous step to its fraud detection processes, Marsh Risk Consulting’s (MRC) Forensic Accounting and Claims Services (FACS) Practice can provide the expertise to help uncover potential fraud at the suspect location(s) with essential investigative and forensic accounting analyses, enabling organizations to take decisive action, recover more quickly, and safeguard their bottom lines and reputations.
+If management has a “sense” that something may be wrong or wishes to add a more rigorous step to its fraud detection processes, Marsh Advisory can provide the expertise to help uncover potential fraud at the suspect location(s) with essential investigative and forensic accounting analyses, enabling organizations to take decisive action, recover more quickly, and safeguard their bottom lines and reputations.

-MRC’s FACS Fraud Finder service provides unique forensic financial analytics and on-site investigation to identify and confirm fraud at specific locations as identified by management.
-To determine whether fraud is occurring and who is responsible and/or to resolve specific suspicions with sufficient predication, similar to a bank audit, FACS analyses occur with minimal advance notice in order to prevent reaction time by managers and accounting personnel, since they are involved with 47 percent of all employee defalcations.
+Our fraud finder service provides unique forensic financial analytics and on-site investigation to identify and confirm fraud at specific locations as identified by management.
+To determine whether fraud is occurring and who is responsible and/or to resolve specific suspicions with sufficient predication, similar to a bank audit, our analyses occur with minimal advance notice in order to prevent reaction time by managers and accounting personnel, since they are involved with 47 percent of all employee defalcations.

-The FACS Fraud Finder team consists of CPAs and Certified Fraud Examiners, many of whom also have FCPA and CFF forensic certifications, who have been reviewing fidelity losses and acts of fraud for over 25 years.
+Our team consists of CPAs and Certified Fraud Examiners, many of whom also have FCPA and CFF forensic certifications, who have been reviewing fidelity losses and acts of fraud for over 25 years.
 Our team’s experience covers a wide range of forensic examinations including collusion investigation, financial transaction fraud, embezzlement, employee theft of inventory, and Ponzi schemes.
-FACS’ fraud examiners approach the resolution of a fraud by attempting to establish sufficient proof to support or refute an act of fraud.
+Our fraud examiners approach the resolution of a fraud by attempting to establish sufficient proof to support or refute an act of fraud.

-For a relatively small fee (in comparison to Big 4 annual audit and Sarbanes-Oxley costs), FACS Fraud Finder serves as a preventive measure against future fraud occurrences.
-Unlike scheduled annual audits, FACS Fraud Finder is not an audit of financial information, but rather a detailed execution of our forensic investigation process to respond to management’s concern about location(s) where fraud potentially exists.
+For a relatively small fee (in comparison to Big 4 annual audit and Sarbanes-Oxley costs), our fraud finder serves as a preventive measure against future fraud occurrences.
+Unlike scheduled annual audits, our service is not an audit of financial information, but rather a detailed execution of our forensic investigation process to respond to management’s concern about location(s) where fraud potentially exists.
 With Marsh offices located in all major cities worldwide, we have instant infrastructure and support for global reach to any geography where the suspicion of fraud exists.
 The investigation typically includes a three day on-site review focusing on the five “hot bed” financial areas where fraud typically occurs:

 - Revenue cycle (including cash receipts/accounts receivable/income streams).